 Instructions

-- Without separating the rolls, cut the entire loaf horizontally and place the bottoms in a 9×13-inch pan.
-Sprinkle with half of the cheese.
-Set aside.
+- Prep.
+Without separating the rolls, cut the entire loaf horizontally and place the bottoms in a 9×13-inch pan.

-- Spoon the meat mixture over the bottom halves of the rolls.
+- Assemble.
+Spoon the meat mixture over the bottom halves of the rolls.
+Sprinkle with the remaining cheese.

-- To make the glaze, melt butter completely.
-Stir in brown sugar, worcestershire sauce, dijon mustard, and sesame seeds.
+- Make glaze.
+Stir together butter, brown sugar, worcestershire sauce, dijon mustard, and sesame seeds.
+Pour glaze over the sliders.

 Can You Make Hawaiian Roll Sliders Ahead of Time?